 Aim 1: To date, our expression of heterologous proteins in M. maripaludis has been too low to achieve our goals with respect to metabolic flux.
 Therefore we have turned our attention to measures that should substantially increase expression levels.
 The results presented in this update suggest that we should be able to increase expression by using a promoter from the gene for the highly abundant S-layer protein rather than the histone promoter.
 Results also suggest that we should continue to use our replicative vector rather than integrate constructs into the chromosome.
 To improve protein stability, we have deleted the proteasome and added a copy of the chaperonin, and the effects of these measures will be tested.
 In addition, although not part of the milestones, we have been able to replace the native M. maripaludis McrA gene with a “codon-optimized” gene that contains a different DNA sequence but encodes the same protein sequence.
 This demonstrates one approach we might use to express a variant of Mcr that could have more favorable kinetic properties.
 This approach would depend on the enzyme remaining functional for normal methanogenesis.

-Aim 2: Our completed genome scale flux balance model of M. maripaludis has already reached its accuracy targets for predicting gene knockout lethality and growth yields over a range of methane secretion rates.
-Moreover, we have previously reported that adding a ferredoxin:hydrogen oxidoreductase allows us to predict stoichiometrically feasible conversion of methane to methanol.
-The remaining challenge is to use our model to predict energetically feasible methane oxidation via the addition of reduction pathways.
-In the past quarter, we addressed this challenge by simulating methane oxidation in concert with three different reduction pathways commonly found in nature: sulfate reduction to sulfide, nitrate reduction to nitrite, and ferric ion reduction to ferrous ions.
-Based upon these simulations, we predicted only nitrate reduction to be both stoichiometrically and energetically feasible for coupling to methane oxidation.
-Our model suggests that at standard 1 mM metabolite effective concentrations, 0.66 mol NO3 reduced/mol CH4 oxidized would be sufficient to drive our desired conversion.
+Aim 2: In previous reports, we have detailed the progression of our genome scale metabolic model of M. maripaludis, which has already reached all the necessary milestones regarding native metabolism.
+We have also previously reported on manual designs to stoichiometrically complete a pathway to convert methane to methanol by adding a ferredoxin:hydrogen oxidoreductase to our model.
+In the past quarter, we employed automated gapfilling to greatly expand upon our solution base, finding 114 different solutions that are computationally equivalent to our original solution.
+We have also tested several different possible reduction pathways to couple with reverse methanogenesis and achieve energetic feasibility.
+Though nitrate reduction to nitrite remains the only feasible pathway we have found thus far, we predict that extending the pathway by converting nitrite to ammonia is preferable from a free energy standpoint.
+At standard 1 mM metabolite effective concentrations, we predict that this extended pathway would require only 0.11 mol NO3 reduced/mol CH4 oxidized to achieve ΔG ≤ 0, compared to 0.66 mol NO3 reduced/mol CH4 oxidized when stopping at nitrite.
+We anticipate that for the final quarter, we will narrow down the space of possible reverse methanogenesis designs from 114 to 5-10 solutions.
+Because all solutions predict the same major fluxes of products and biomass, we will work closely with the Leigh lab to reduce this list by assessing which designs would be most compatible with M. maripaludis.